reactivemarbles/DynamicData/README.md

 ```
 var myList = new SourceList<People>()
 ```
-Then you can do this
+You can do this
 ```
 var oldPeople = myList.Filter(person=>person.Age>65).AsObservableList();
 ```
 and you have an observable list of pensioners.

-The same applies to a cache, the only difference is you call ```.AsObservableCache()``` to create a derived cache'
+The same applies to a cache.
+The only difference is you call ```.AsObservableCache()``` to create a derived cache.

 In practise I have found this function very useful in a trading system where old items massively outnumber current items.
 By creating a derived collection and exposing that to consumers has saved a huge amount of processing power and memory downstream.

 #### Group

+This operator pre-caches the specified groups according to the group selector.
 ```
 var myoperation = somedynamicdatasource.GroupOn(person=>person.Status)
 ```